 Generally, issues relating to your client's competence to stand trial should be resolved before the trial on the merits.
-However, you can request a competence examination at any point during the proceedings at which you believe your client is not competent to stand trial - even if you are in the middle of trying your client's case on the merits.
+However, you can request a competency examination at any point during the proceedings at which you believe your client is not competent to stand trial-even if you are in the middle of trying your client's case on the merits.
 You should note that the American Bar Association (ABA) has resolved that it is improper to use competence procedures for purposes unrelated to the determination of competence, such as obtaining mitigation information, obtaining favorable plea negotiations, or delaying proceedings.
 Standards Relating to Competence to Stand Trial § 7-4.2(e) (1989).

 Many attorneys find themselves in an ethical bind when their client objects to having the competence issue raised.
 Some clients facing misdemeanor charges just want to plea to the charges, spend a short time in jail, and then get out.
 Often getting a psychiatric examination means that the client will spend more time in jail pending the examination, plus a lengthy time at the state hospital if he or she is found incompetent.
 Be aware, however, that a defendant cannot be committed under the competency statutes for a cumulative period that exceeds the maximum term for the offense charged.
+There is one exception: For a defendant charged with a misdemeanor and committed to outpatient treatment, the maximum restoration term is up to two years.
 Tex.
 Code Crim.
-Proc.
-Ann. art.
-46B.009(b).
+Proc. art.
+46B.0095(a).
+Also, be aware that the court may transfer the matter to civil commitment proceedings by a probate court after the maximum term.
+Tex.
+Code Crim.
+Proc. arts.
+46B.0095(b), .010.
 Additionally, the ABA stresses a lawyer's professional responsibility toward the court and the fair administration of justice as the paramount obligations in such an instance, and expects an attorney to advance the issue even over a client's objection whenever a good faith doubt arises about a defendant's competence to stand trial.
-Standards Relating to Competence to Stand Trial § 7-4.2(c) (1989).3 Of course, if your client is competent to stand trial, he or she makes the final decision about how to dispose of his or her case regardless of whether you agree with this decision or not.
+Standards Relating to Competence to Stand Trial. § 7-4.2(c) (1989).
+Of course, if your client is competent to stand trial, he or she makes the final decision about how to dispose of his or her case regardless of whether you agree with this decision or not.

 If you believe your client is incompetent to stand trial, you should file a motion under the provisions of Texas Code of Criminal Procedure art.
 46B.004 suggesting that the defendant may be incompetent.
-The terms "suggest" and "suggestion" were intentionally used by the drafters of the new chapter 46B, in contrast to prior case law that required a judge to have a "bona fide" doubt about a defendant's competency before conducting an inquiry into the matter.
-You should also seek to get your client's case dismissed as discussed in Section 5, but if the case is not dismissed, you should know that competence examinations and hearings can be conducted even if your client is on bond or otherwise out of jail.
+The terms "suggest" and "suggestion" were intentionally used by the drafters of Chapter 46B, in contrast to prior case law that required a judge to have a "bona fide" doubt about a defendant's competency before conducting an inquiry into the matter.
+In 2011, the Legislature reinforced this change when it added art.
+46B.004(c-1), which provides: